KMurphs/Tutorials/README.md

 ```
 Labels:                 run=kubernetes-bootcamp
 ```
-We can use this lable to query our list of pods,
+We can use this label to query our list of pods,
 ```
 $ kubectl get pods -l run=kubernetes-bootcamp
 > NAME                                   READY   STATUS    RESTARTS   AGE